 - For more information on any of these fields, select the matching section heading under 'Prepare' below.

-- To save any changes that you make to your release, select Save.
+- To save any changes that you make to your release, select Save as draft.

-- When you've finished preparing your release, select Review release.
+- When you've finished preparing your release, select Next.